VeraDataLLC/VD_TEST_2_Python/README.md

 3. Clone the repository.
 To do this, paste the following into the panel:
     `https://github.com/VeraDataLLC/VD_TEST_2_Python.git`
 4. In the File Explorer, select the destination directory for the repository.
-5. VSCode will suggest opening the cloned directory in a new window
+5. VSCode will suggest opening the cloned directory in a new window.

 ### Step 2: Creating a virtual environment and installing dependencies
 1. In VSCode, open the terminal via 'View' → 'Terminal'.